matter-labs/eip1962/SPECIFICATION.md

 ABI usually consists of two parts: one defines a base field and a curve, with another is operation dependent and encodes points or scalars for a corresponding operations.

-Signature of all the public functions is just `Operation(byte_array)`, so just a pointer to the array of bytes is passes to the function.
+Signature of public function is just `Operation(byte_array)` (one public function), so just a pointer to the array of bytes is passes to the function.
 Remember that operation type is already stripped from the byte array.

 ```
 pub const BYTES_FOR_LENGTH_ENCODING: usize = 1;